Approaches to Support

 - Effective, inclusive teaching is the best lever for improving school and disadvantaged pupil outcomes.

-- New habits, behaviours, routines and approaches are likely to make teaching more difficult in the short term – e.g. mixed attainment teaching, collaborative learning, modelling, metacognition, emphasis on subject knowledge.
+- New habits, behaviours, routines, and approaches are likely to make teaching more difficult in the short term – e.g. mixed attainment teaching, collaborative learning, modelling, metacognition, and emphasis on subject knowledge.

 - Meaningful assessment is part of great teaching, identifying the need for intervention and monitoring implementation.